viceversus/agoras-timer-mobile/README.md

 ![React Native Webpack Starter Kit](https://dl.dropboxusercontent.com/u/10150480/rn-starter-kit-hero-wordswag.jpg)

-Provides asset pipeline with minimal dependencies for building with React Native.
-Follows the latest React Native stable release.
+Asset pipeline for scalable apps built with React Native.
 Uses Babel 6 for ES7 JavaScript transpilation with Stage 1 support, and Webpack as a dev server and module bundler.
 Provides static code linting using ESLint and build output in the same console window, and Source Maps for debugging in the browser.
 Unprescriptive in terms of test frameworks and Flux implementations.
 Additional features listed below.

 This kit was originally used to build and ship, and later extracted from, [Lumpen Radio].

 ## Features

+- Minimal dependencies
+- Follows the latest React Native stable release
 - Manage assets using [Webpack](http://webpack.github.io/)
 - Dynamically generates JS bundles using [Webpack Dev Server](http://webpack.github.io/docs/webpack-dev-server.html)
 - Provides static code analysis with [ESLint](http://eslint.org/)